SvenPfiffner/PyParticle/README.md

 - 🧪 Allows you to create custom simulations just by overwriting particle initialization and update logic
 - 🎥 Captures screenshots and videos at the press of a button

-All you need to do is subclass the Scene class and define:
-- How your particles should be initialized
-- How their properties should change with time

 Features
 --------